jacobm789/dotfiles/README.md

 ## Instructions

+### Warning, if not on Debian, Arch, or MacOS, .bashrc, btop-linker.sh, and probably more will need to be modified

-* Clone repo
+* Clone repo in home directory
 * cd into it
 * cp .stow-local-ignore.template .stow-local-ignore and edit to exclude what you don't want symlinked
+* . btop-linker.sh to symlink correct btop.conf
-* Run "stow -nv .", and when everything looks good, "stow ."
+* Run "stow --no-folding -nvv .", and when everything looks good, "stow --no-folding ."
-* Manually symlink btop config based on which version you have

 ## Attributions and Licenses